 The focus of ASO is expert resource applications related to improving the ranking of mobile applications (apps) directly within app stores (like iTunes, Google Play, and Windows Store).

 The main mobile phones that apps are created for are the iPhone/iPad, Android, and Windows Phone.

 The goal of ASO is nearly always app downloads, but supplemental goals can include items such as:

 - Increased brand exposure.

 - More frequent and increased volumes of app reviews.

 Are you considering how to justify an investment in ASO?

 Well, you should know that app store users and app downloads are growing fast!

-If you are new to app store optimization, it is actually likely to be a more familiar approach to your businesses online marketing than you may initially think.
+If you are new to ASO, it may be a more familiar approach to your business’s online marketing than you initially thought.

-There are in fact quite a few overlaps in approach between traditional search engine optimization (SEO) and ASO – something I’ll cover in more detail in the next section.
+There are quite a few overlaps in approach between traditional search engine optimization (SEO) and ASO – something we’ll cover in more detail in the next section.